CorentinGS/ScoreReader/README.md

-# SheetReader
+# ScoreReader

 ## About

-SheetReader is an educational project in Python.
+ScoreReader is an educational project in Python.

 The objective is to be able to play a music score with python and convert it into a MIDI file.